dave-lloyd/Get-EnvironmentReport/README.md

     Guest Name - guestname at the OS level - requires that VMwareTools be running.

 ### VMs - Information included for "Detailed" report type - all the info in the Summary option, plus the following :
+    Individual Hard Disk sizes (GB) - the size of the individual harddisks as presented to the VM.
     IP Address(es) - requires VMwareTools be running.
     Guest OS ID - VMware ID for the OS type
     VMware Tools status